 Both small and medium-sized enterprises and multinationals are often faced with the ‘how’ and ‘what’ should they be doing to manage the business risk of modern slavery.
 Collaborating with non-profit organisations is a company’s best method to work towards sustainable supply chain practices.
 Non-profit organisations in the anti-modern slavery space have specialised expertise, resources and tools to work with and identify modern slavery challenges specific to each industry.

 Both free and paid resources are widely available to help the private sector to enhance and empower sustainable business practices through supporting companies to navigate the anti-slavery landscape.
 Although cookie-cutter strategies don’t exist, it’s good to understand how and what can be implemented today to set organisations up for success.

 Understanding industry best practices is a great first step.
 There are online search tools that help businesses to dive deeper into industry-specific topics by searching archived news articles, blogs and websites from credible resources to understand the complexities of managing the business risks of modern slavery.

 It’s important to know who and what managerial position within an organisation can play an important role in addressing modern slavery compliances and risks within supply chains.
 Understanding how decision-makers and employees contribute to preventing modern slavery is an essential part of a company’s modern slavery strategy.

 3) Free Online Modern Slavery Toolkits

-Workers’ vulnerability, workplace pressures, and health and safety concerns are ongoing challenges that impact business sustainability and profitability in the short, medium and long term amidst the ongoing COVID-19 crisis.
-Managing supply chain sustainability has and will continue to be a challenge; therefore, accessing free toolkits to mitigate and prevent modern slavery is key to managing stakeholder expectations.
+Workers’ vulnerability, workplace pressures, and health and safety concerns are ongoing challenges that impact business sustainability and profitability in the short, medium and long term.
+Managing supply chain sustainability has been and will continue to be a challenge; therefore, accessing free toolkits to mitigate and prevent modern slavery is key to managing stakeholder expectations.